vpandichi/worldtour_proiect/README.md

                           - work on javascript scroll effects - x
                           - improve code - ok

-TO DO FOR TOMORROW 26/07: - work on javascript scroll effects
+TO DO FOR TOMORROW 26/07: - work on javascript scroll effects - ok
-                          - create database
+                          - create database - created blog database

+TO DO FOR TOMORROW 27/07: - create registration page
+                          - fix admin page bug